 If you are a new or seasoned blogger, you probably at some point will want to know how many page views your blog is getting.
 There are a number of ways to track blog traffic, but one of the most popular is Google Analytics.
 Google Analytics can be confusing to decipher, and even I don’t claim to be an expert (I will share one of my favorite, simpler alternatives below) but particularly if you are looking to monetize your blog, potential advertisers or sponsors will want to have some idea of your blog traffic, and it can also help you figure out how much to charge for advertising, etc. Setting up an Analytics account and adding it to your blog is fairly simple, so I have created a tutorial below to walk you through the steps.

-Step 1: Go to http://analytics.google.com.
+Step 1: Go to https://analytics.google.com/analytics/web/.
 You must log in with a Google account.
 You can create a new one if you don’t have one already (I highly advise having a Gmail account, the benefits are really too many to list here), but it’s got to be a Google account, you can’t use Yahoo, aol or any other email address.
 This will bring you to the Analytics dashboard.

-Now, it’s important to note that it can take a day or two for your code to start tracking.
-Additionally, you will not view your site traffic stats in your blog dashboard, but in Google Analytics.
-If you prefer to view your site stats in your WordPress dashboard, I highly recommend connecting WordPress Jetpack (you can view my quick and easy tutorial on How to Connect WordPress Jetpack here).
+In addition, I highly recommend connecting WordPress Jetpack (you can view my quick and easy tutorial on How to Connect WordPress Jetpack here).
 Once you have connected Jetpack, you can go in your Dashboard to Jetpack > Site Stats and view your stats directly in your WordPress dashboard anytime!